Tariff Stacking in 2026: How to Calculate Your Real Duty Exposure

 Which tariff layers apply to Chinese goods in 2026?

-Chinese imports face up to four layers: (1) Base MFN rate, (2) Section 301 tariff (Lists 1-3: 25%, List 4A: 7.5%), (3) Section 232 for steel (50%) or aluminum (50%), (4) Section 122 universal tariff (10%).
-Not all layers apply to every product.
+Chinese imports face up to three or four layers depending on product type: (1) Base MFN rate, (2) Section 301 tariff (Lists 1-3: 25%, List 4A: 7.5%), (3) Section 232 for steel/aluminum/copper (50%) OR Section 122 universal tariff (10%)—but not both.
+Section 232 and Section 122 are mutually exclusive per the February 24 proclamation.

 Are Canadian and Mexican goods exempt from tariff stacking?